Polishko/Polishko/README.md

 ### Hi, I am Niya! 👋 My friends also call me Nalan.

 ✨I am a Localization Professional with an academic background in Environmental Science and Engineering.
-A year ago, I was inspired by a friend to begin my journey with SoftUni.
+Recently, I was inspired by a friend to begin my journey with SoftUni.
 It has since become a dream come true and I’ve been enjoying every moment!

-- 🔭 I recently completed the SoftUni's Python Web/Django course.
+- 🔭 I recently completed the SoftUni's Python Web/Django course and I graduated SoftUni's Software Engineering program, specializing in Python.
 - 🌱 I am looking forward to complete SoftUni's DevOps for Developers course.

 ## 📫 You can find me here: <p>